aws-samples/sagemaker-ssh-helper/README.md

 *Tip:* If you don't want `ssh` command to complain about remote host keys, when you switch to a different node, consider adding this two options to the command: `-o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null`.

-10. Stop the waiting loop – connect to the instance and terminate the loop.
+9. Stop the waiting loop – connect to the instance and terminate the loop.

-As already mentioned in the step 8, make sure you've put enough timeout to allow the port forwarding script set up a tunnel before execution of your script continues.
+As already mentioned, make sure you've put enough timeout to allow the port forwarding script set up a tunnel before execution of your script continues.

 You can use the following CLI command from your local machine to stop the waiting loop (the `sm-wait` remote process):